 Three lines of defence Responsibilities Accountability to 1 st Unit leaders including mine, exploration and project personnel, as well as leaders of corporate and support areas.
 Identifying, managing, verifying and monitoring risks and controls.
 Management 2 nd Corporate level oversight functions involve the risk management team, the HSECR team, the project oversight function and the Executive Committee.
-Overseeing risks and the effectiveness of controls, advising on capability and ensuring compliance with our policies, standards and procedures.
 Management and Baluarte Minero 3 rd Group Internal Audit.
 Providing independent verification that risks are being managed and internal controls are being operated effectively Board and Committees

-^{(}A virtual structure that coordinates and provides technical and administrative services to the mining, metallurgical and chemical businesses of Peñoles)
+(A virtual structure that coordinates and provides technical and administrative services to the mining, metallurgical and chemical businesses of Peñoles)

-Understanding and mitigating our risks is critical to our future success.
+• Understanding and mitigating our risks is critical to our future success.
 We are therefore committed to an effective, robust system of risk identification, and an effective response to such risks, in order to support the achievement of our objectives.